computational-expression/project/CODE_REVIEW_PREP.md

 - [ ] Practice explaining what happens in edge cases

 **Question Type 3: Code Modification**
-- [ ] Practice modifying your code on paper
+- [ ] Practice modifying your code on the white board
 - [ ] Trace through the modified version
 - [ ] Be able to explain what changed and why
 - [ ] Think about alternative implementations